darylbrowne/groundupgranite/README.md

 ![CI](https://github.com/darylbrowne/granite.js/workflows/CI/badge.svg) ![Generated Button](https://raw.githubusercontent.com/darylbrowne/granite.js/image-data/badge.svg) ![License](http://img.shields.io/:license-mit-blue.svg?style=flat-square)

-Granite.js is a front-end component library for rendering formatted JSON as PWA-ready DOM elements.
+Granite.js is a front-end component library from addapptation, built to render formatted JSON as PWA-ready DOM elements.

 The word "granite" comes from the Latin word, _granum_, meaning grain.
-A nod to both where it was created (New Hampshire, USA - also known as _The Granite State_), as well as to how it approaches data rendering.
+A nod to both where it was created (New Hampshire, USA - also known as _The Granite State_), as well as to how (rock solidly) it renders data.
 Each _block_ of granite.js creates a self-contained chunk of HTML, CSS, and JS that can be late-loaded into any front-end enviroment - yes, even inside your existing Vue, React, or Angular project!

 ## Granite.js Life Cycle

 A block is called via a dynamically-imported JavaScript Promise and is then invoked with a call that includes the required JSON.
-And this will produce a flow chart:

 ```mermaid
 graph LR